 Tackling food insecurity in the wake of the Covid19 pandemic

-Brooklyn Relief Kitchen at Old First (BRK) is a volunteer-led organization founded by a group of restaurant industry professionals to tackle food insecurity in the wake of the Covid 19 pandemic.
-We prepare fresh cooked meals and provide relief boxes for distribution by our local frontline community partners.
+Brooklyn Relief Kitchen at Old First (BRK) is a volunteer-led organization founded by restaurant industry professionals to tackle food insecurity in the wake of the COVID-19 pandemic.
+We prepare fresh cooked meals and relief boxes for distribution by our local frontline community partners.

 BRK is an evolving project meeting the varying needs of our New York City community, from our fresh meal program, to individual deliveries when possible, to food pantry drives and more.
 Old First Reformed Church in Park Slope Brooklyn is our generous sponsor, providing us with volunteer support and a fully equipped kitchen space.